 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Prior to commencing my statement, I wish to belatedly wish happy birthday to my wife, who celebrated her birthday yesterday, and she had a wonderful birthday party, and I thank the friends who provided gifts to her.
+Prior to commencing my statement, yesterday my wife also had a birthday.
+I wish to belatedly wish a happy birthday to my wife.
+She had a wonderful birthday party.
+I thank the friends who provided gifts to her.
 It is always a happy occasion when celebrating a relative's birthday.

 The 2023 Pangaggujjiniq dog team race finished very successfully, without any incidents.
-There were twelve participants who started from Igloolik going up to Arctic Bay over a period of nine days.
-It was great to see and I was able to visit the community of Arctic Bay as the race was being completed, and it was quite exciting at the end.
-Many communities participated in the celebration, which is always pleasurable and I thank everyone who visited Arctic Bay.
+There were twelve participants who raced from Igloolik to Arctic Bay over a period of nine days.
+It was great to see and I was able to visit the community of Arctic Bay as the race was being completed.
+It was quite exciting at the end.
+Many communities participated in the celebration, which is always a happy occasion, and I thank everyone who visited Arctic Bay.

-The 400-kilometre dog team race was the length this year, and this year the dog team racers was a little different, unlike past years we were able to see live the time run and the distance run by each team, in our homes.
-It was a little different seeing the times and distances for each participant in that regard, however, as we are seeing new technologies in these events, as they get older.
+The dog team race was 400-kilometres this year, and the race was a little different; unlike past years, we were able to see the time run and distance run live, by each team, in our homes.
+It was a little different seeing the times and distances for each participant in that regard, as we are seeing new technologies in these events as they get older.

 I would like to thank the Qikiqtani Inuit Association for providing a large amount of funding towards this event to keep the practice of traditional Inuit dog teams in the north.
 The organizers were very successful in organizing the event.
 Another difference in this race was that a non-Inuk participated.
 He wanted to experience this and he didn't want any prize winnings.
 He travelled far, taking his dog team from Iqaluit to Igloolik, and then all the way up to Arctic Bay.
 When he was returning, his dogs were less numerous, as people liked his dogs and he gave some of them away.
 It was great to see that and I thank him.
 He had the shortest hours overall in the race.

-Arctic Bay resident Kunuk Oyukuluk, known as David in English, won the race and his parents were also participants.
+Arctic Bay resident, Kunuk Oyukuluk, known as David in English, won the race and his parents were also participants.